Matthew, one of Jesus’ disciples, tells us that . . .

-As you can see, there were a variety of opinions in Jesus’ day as to who He really was.
-His disciples, Peter in particular, knew who He was: Jesus was the Christ (the Messiah), the Son of the living God.
-But people on the fringes who didn’t know Jesus intimately thought He might be the reappearance of John the Baptist, Elijah, or some other prophet.
+As you can see, there were a variety of opinions in Jesus’ day as to who He was.
+But Peter knew who He really was: the Christ (the Messiah), the Son of the living God.
+But people on the fringes who didn’t know Jesus well thought He might be the reappearance of John the Baptist, Elijah, or some other prophet.
 Well, two thousand years later, not much has changed.
 People outside Christian circles still have a variety of opinions regarding who Jesus was.

 A VARIETY OF VIEWS AS TO WHO JESUS IS

 believe Jesus was one of Islam’s many prophets, a good and holy man, but certainly not the Son of God.